-280 3 Results
+3 Results

-3.1 Result shortest path analyses
+3.1 Result of shortest-path analyses

-An example result from the shortest independent path analyses performed on Trondheim's DWDS is demonstrated in Figure 11.
+An example result from the shortest independent path analyses performed on Trondheim's DWDS is demonstrated in Fig. 11.
 In this example, the three shortest independent paths from available sources to one example node, j, have been identified.
 Node j is situated centrally in a small pressure zone in the periphery of Trondheim's DWDS.
-The analysis shows that the

-- 285 hydraulically closest source supplying node j is the reservoir situated in the west of the pressure zone; the path from this source to node j is indicated with a thick red line.
-Although there are multiple paths from the local reservoir to node j which are shorter than the 2nd shortest path identified (cyan line), the 2nd shortest path is the only path which is completely independent of the 1st shortest path identified, as there are no paths which are completely independent of each other from the reservoir to node j.
-After the 1st and 2nd shortest independent paths have been identified, the algorithm finds that there are - 290

-) no additional completely independent paths to node j remaining, and therefore seeks to find the path which shares the minimum path length with the previously identified paths.
-The 3rd shortest path (green line) shares a subset of its path with the 1st shortest identified, but the algorithm seeks to find the solution where the 1st and 3rd path has the minimum length of elements in common.
+The analysis shows that the hydraulically closest source supplying node j is the reservoir situated in the west of the pressure zone; the path from this source to node j is indicated with a thick red line.
+Although there are multiple paths from the local reservoir to node i which are shorter than the second shortest path identified (cyan line), the second shortest path is the only path which is completely independent of the first shortest path identified, as there are no paths which are completely independent of each other from the reservoir to node j.
+After the first and second shortest independent paths have been identified, the algorithm finds that there are no additional completely independent paths to node j remaining, and it therefore seeks to find the path which shares the minimum path length with the previously identified paths.
+The third shortest path (green line) shares a subset of its path with the first shortest identified, but the algorithm seeks to find the solution where the first and third path has the minimum length of elements in common.
 The results derived from the independent path search can be used as a constraint when optimizing the allocation of flow-altering valves in a DWDS.